Metrics on completely positive maps via noncommutative geometry

 For the spatial norm, we have the following theorem due to Kirchberg.

 \begin{theorem}[Kirchberg] Let $B$ be a unital $C^*$-algebra with a trace $\tau$.
 Then $\mu_\tau$ is continuous in the spatial norm if and only if $\tau$ is amenable. \end{theorem}

-This is only two of several equivalent statements proved by Kirchberg distributed over the papers \cite{Kir93} and \cite{Kir94}.
+These are only two of several equivalent statements proved by Kirchberg distributed over the papers \cite{Kir93} and \cite{Kir94}.
 A proof of these equivalences can be found in \cite[Theorem 6.2.7]{BO}.
 Note that by amenability of $\tau$ we mean that the tracial state $\frac{1}{\tau(1_B)}\tau$ is amenable in the following sense:

 \begin{definition}[\cite{BO}] Let $A \subset B(H)$ be a concretely represented unital $C^*$-algebra.
 A state $\tau$ on $A$ is called an \emph{amenable trace} if there exists a state $\varphi$ on $B(H)$ such that \begin{enumerate} \item $\varphi|_A = \tau$, and \item $\varphi(uTu^*) = \varphi(T)$ for every unitary $u \in A$ and $T \in B(H)$. \end{enumerate} \end{definition}